cchanzl/Lock-Screen/_posts/2020-01-13-Exploring-Tableau.md

 date: 2020-01-13
 ---

-Having some experience with Tableau and lots of experience manipulating and collecting data, this seems to be a perfect opportunity to pick up new skills and put it to practical use.
-Through this, i hope to provide interesting insights and learn something through the process too.
+I have always been interested in presenting data in a straightforward and insightful manner.
+Having spent lots of time manipulating and collecting data and some previous experience with Tableau, blogging about visualisations seem to be a perfect opportunity to pick up new skills and put it to practical use.
+Through this, i hope to provide interesting insights and learn during this process.
 Of course, do feel free to provide feedback to how i can better present certain data!

 As a start, i would present a simple visualization of the market share of general insurers in Singapore.